GOATS2K/blog/content/posts/updating-closed-source-tools/index.md

 Hey!
 Long time no see.

-Some time last summer, I wrote a tool that I use on many different platforms.
+Last summer I wrote a tool that I use on many different platforms.
 It runs on my Windows desktop at home, Macbook on the go and on my Linux server in the cloud.
-I built the tool as a self-contained executable to keep it as easy to use as possible.
+I built the tool as a self-contained executable to ensure it is as easy to use as possible.

-## Updates can be a pain
 It was great to use once it was up and running but annoying to update as it required me to manually build all the different versions of the app and copy them to the respective machines by hand.
 On macOS, I also had to unquarantine and codesign the binary to allow it to run in the first place as I do most of my development on my desktop.

 I eventually shared the tool with some of my friends via Discord who seemed to enjoy using it as well, which unfortunately for me, added an extra dimension to the pain of distributing updates.
 The tool's source code exists in a private GitHub repository and I had a CI/CD pipeline for building it and running unit tests - so why don't I leverage that to create updates for my tool?

 ## Leveraging my private GitHub repository
-I also wanted to take it a step further and use the brilliant little .NET tool [versionize](https://github.com/versionize/versionize) to automatically version new releases and generate a changelog for me.
+I also wanted to take it a step further and use the brilliant .NET tool [versionize](https://github.com/versionize/versionize) to version new releases and generate a changelog for me.
 So now - all that's required for me to create a new update is to run `versionize`, push the new tag to my GitHub repo and my CI pipeline will take care of creating a new version of my tool.

 Problem solved... right?